syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-With-Content-Controls.md

 #End Region

-' Adds a new pargraph.
+' Adds a new paragraph.

 section.AddParagraph()